socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 ### Goal and Purpose (When to Use and When not to Use)
-According to an [InfoQ article on strategic DDD](https://www.infoq.com/articles/ddd-contextmapping) that develops an example in several steps, there are four particular reasons to bother about model partitioning and model/context boundaries:
+According to A. Brandolini's [InfoQ article on strategic DDD](https://www.infoq.com/articles/ddd-contextmapping) that develops an example in several steps, there are four particular reasons to bother about model partitioning and model/context boundaries:

 * Same term, different meaning (homonym)
 * Same concept, different use (polyseme)